Olin-DSA/DSA-18/trees/day00/README.md

 <summary>Hint 3</summary>
 Think about binary search and how you may apply it
 </details>
 2. Two trees T1 and T2 are isomorphic if T1 can be transformed to T2 by swapping left and right children of (some of) the nodes in T1.
 Write a function that determines if two trees are isomorphic.
 You are given their root nodes.
 Implement this in `Problems.isIsomorphic`.
 In the image below, the first, second and third binary trees are isomorphic with each other, while the last is not since the children of node 2 and 3 were switched.
-You can reference the image [here](https://drive.google.com/open?id=1VJaDcC_J4n-JGSptVUEIFtj4Ls3pbwwC).
 <details>
 <summary>Hint 1</summary>
 Try everything